cornell-netlab/pifo-trees-artifact/README.md

     - OCaml, version 5.0.0 or higher
     - Dune, version 3.8.2 or higher
     - Python, version 3.11.3 or higher
-    - Python libraries matplotlib and pandas
+    - Python libraries matplotlib, pandas, and scapy.
 2. Clone this repository and `cd` into it.
 3. Run `opam install . --deps-only` to install further OCaml dependencies.
 4. Run `dune build` to build the project.